mikerst/mikethomas.design/src/index.md

     Hello, hola, namaste, 你好
 </h1>

-I'm Mike, a multiple-hat-wearing designer mixing Product, Service and Visual Design disciplines to create impactful experiences that really move the needle.
+I'm Mike, a multiple-hat-wearing designer combining Product, Service and Visual Design disciplines, with a side-order of front-end, to create impactful experiences that really move the needle.

 <!--<div class="stat-area">
     <div class="stat-block stagger">